eric-gt/auto-armor-chariot/Episode 5.md

 Mister Jack responds that armed merchant ships are known to carry charioteers in the ever increasing likelihood that pirates attack them for their cargo (see [[Episode 1]])

-Omma asks what type of scientist the [[Defector Scientist|defector]] is.
+Omma asks what type of scientist the [[Dr. Vivian Nimue|defector]] is.
 Kai responds that she specializes in the magical science behind enchantments.
 No further questions.

 Kai
 > I will send out a more detailed dossier later.
 You set out in 1 week', so I suggest you use the time constructively.
 We will convene at [[The Presidio]] where your ship and equipment are being held.